althio/learnosm/_posts/fr/test-layout-translating/9999-12-03-translating.md

 category: test-layout-translating
 ---

+Contents:

+en: This is a sample.
+This page could be filled with lot of interesting stuff.
+The translation to another language is in progress.

-Cette page est en cours de traduction.
+fr: Cette page est en cours de traduction.